unplugin/unplugin-vue-components/README.md

 That's all.

 Use components in templates as you would usually do but NO `import` and `component registration` required anymore!
-It will import components on demand, code splitting is also possible.
+It will import components on demand, and if you use code splitting in a parent, auto-imported components will be code-split along with their parent.

 Basically, it will automatically turn this